 Warning: Below steps are done on your own risk!
 Even being installed via Docker.
 MongoDB should still be managed manually, Plesk has no controls to manage it (creating DBs, etc.).

 Note: Local Docker service is not supported on Windows and CloudLinux.
 For more information refer to the Plesk Administrator's Guide.

 Click on Run button to automatically download and start MongoDB instance deployment:

-Disable Automatic port mapping to manually map MongoDB instance to the localhost port:
+Disable Automatic port mapping and manually map MongoDB instance to the localhost port:

 Externalport is the port on which all connections to MongoDB will be served.

-Map Docker container to the location on filesystem, to ensure that both the data and the configuration will persist:
+Map Docker container to location on file system, to ensure that both data and configuration will survive Docker container restarts:

 Verify that MongoDB is listening for incoming connections:

 # ss -tlpn | grep 27017

 For .deb-based OS (Debian, Ubuntu):